 When celebs like Drew Barrymore and Jennifer Aniston follow a diet plan, you take notice.
 So when they jumped on the 7 Pounds in 7 Days Super Juice Diet created by Jason Vale, a UK health and lifestyle coach, it gained popularity — quickly.
 But this quick weight-loss plan is not the world’s first or only juice diet or fast.

 Video of the Day

 Other fruit and vegetable blends with names like “Boost Juice," “Lemon-Ginger Zinger” and “Super Detox Juice” appear in your juice menu choices.
-With one exception, the juice recipes all feature apples, and some include yogurt, sprouts, wheatgrass or acidophilus bacteria.
+Almost all of the juice recipes feature apples, and some include yogurt, sprouts, wheatgrass or acidophilus bacteria.

-The calorie intake from juices is far less than you would have on a normal daily adult diet and possibly too low for any weight loss program.
+The calorie intake from the juice recipes provided is far less than you would consume in a normal daily adult diet and could leave you feeling deprived and nutritionally deficient.
 It might be possible to get a sufficient amount of vitamins and minerals while you are on this program; however, the juice recipes fail to provide an adequate intake of protein, fiber and essential fatty acids.

 Safe weight loss helps you lose from one to two pounds per week.
 Even though you are only consuming liquids on this plan, most of the weight that you will lose is from water, not fat.
 The weight loss is temporary — once you resume your normal calorie intake, the weight that you lost is likely to return.